 I accompany the choir and the hymns at the Unitarian Universalists of Gettysburg.
 I was one of the founding members of this church and we started right here in the Parlor at Battlefield Bed & Breakfast in 2002.

 I'm excited about the garden this year.
-If you know about how to start an herb garden, please share with me.
 We are expanding our herb garden and starting a new, larger vegetable garden.
 I like to plant flowers to feed butterflies and bees.